hubiquitus/hubiquitus-client-js/docs/DataStructure.md

-HubiquitusJS use a few structure to run with a hubiquitus-node server :
+Hubiquitus4js use a few structure to run with a hubiquitus-node server :

 # Message Structure
 ## hMessage